Here are some tips for debugging your WebPageTest scripts:

 If you have a script that used to work, but suddenly stops working, the following tips might help:

-- Remove the "logData 0" commands and run the script on webpagetest.org.
-This will highlight which part of the script is failing.
+- Remove the "logData 0" commands, this will highlight which part of the script is failing.

 - Run each of the steps in the console of your browser's DevTools.
 Check that each step produces the desired result.